-Jerusalem, Israel (45 courses taught in English at Rothberg International School and specialized programs: Hebrew Immersion Program; Arabic Immersion Program; Art Jerusalem; Dance Jerusalem; Jerusalem Sounds, Judaism and Christianity in Late Antiquity, and Jewish Experiential Education Program).
+Jerusalem, Israel (45 courses taught in English at Rothberg International School and specialized programs: Arabic Immersion Program; Art Jerusalem; Dance Jerusalem; and Jerusalem Sounds).

 Cape Town, South Africa (Kaplan Center for Jewish Studies offers a number of Hebrew and Jewish Studies courses.)

-Vienna, Austria (spring semester course on the History of East European Jews).
+Vienna, Austria (spring semester course: "Coexistence and Conflict: History of Eastern and Central European Jews").